 This summary highlights information contained elsewhere in or incorporated by reference into this prospectus supplement and the accompanying base prospectus.
 This summary does not contain all of the information that you should consider before investing in the Notes.
 You should read the entire prospectus supplement, the accompanying base prospectus and the documents incorporated herein by reference and other documents to which we refer for a more complete understanding of this offering.
-You should read "Risk Factors" beginning on page S-11 of this prospectus supplement and on page 2 of the accompanying base prospectus for more information about important risks that you should consider carefully before making a decision to purchase any Notes in this offering.
+You should read "Risk Factors" beginning on page S-10 of this prospectus supplement and on page 3 of the accompanying base prospectus for more information about important risks that you should consider carefully before making a decision to purchase any Notes in this offering.

-References in this prospectus supplement or the accompanying base prospectus to "EQT Midstream Partners," "the Partnership," "we," "our," "us" or like terms refer to EQT Midstream Partners, LP and its subsidiaries, unless the context clearly indicates otherwise.
-With respect to the cover page and in the sections entitled "Summary-The Offering," "Description of Other Indebtedness" and "Description of Notes," "the Partnership," "we," "our" and "us" refer only to EQT Midstream Partners, LP.
-References in this prospectus supplement or the accompanying base prospectus to "our general partner" refer to EQT Midstream Services, LLC, an indirect wholly owned subsidiary of EQT Corporation.
+References in this prospectus supplement or the accompanying base prospectus to "EQT Midstream Partners," "EQM," "the Partnership," "we," "our," "us" or like terms refer to EQT Midstream Partners, LP (NYSE: EQM) and its subsidiaries, unless the context clearly indicates otherwise.
+With respect to the cover page and in the sections entitled "Summary-The Offering," "Description of Other Indebtedness" and "Description of Notes," "the Partnership," "EQM," "we," "our" and "us" refer only to EQT Midstream Partners, LP.
+References in this prospectus supplement or the accompanying base prospectus to "our general partner" refer to EQT Midstream Services, LLC, a wholly owned subsidiary of EQT GP Holdings, LP (EQGP), which is a subsidiary of EQT Corporation (NYSE: EQT).
 References in this prospectus supplement or the accompanying base prospectus to "EQT" refer to EQT Corporation and its consolidated subsidiaries.